hth313/OS4/doc/glossary.rst

 .. glossary:: Transient application

-A temporary mode like a catalog or updating clock display.
+A temporary mode similar to a catalog or updating clock display.

 .. glossary:: XADR